busywait/ImageActionRunner/README.md

 Usage: "GPS Create GPX Track from Tagged Photos.bat" (FILE [FILE...]|DIR)

-Export GPS location tags from all selected images to a single file called track.gpx which will be created in to the same folder as the first selected file, or to the first selected folder.
+Export GPS location tags from all selected images to a single file called track.gpx which will be created in the same folder as the first selected file, or in the selected folder.
 The GPX format is a standard format for recording GPS trails, and can be used for adding locations to images with no location tags.

 ### Export Raw EXIF to HTML.bat